soldair/node-turtles/README.md

 thanks
 ======

-@substack for making awesome stuff!
+@substack for making awesome stuff! and for hopefully giving me permission to use the turtle picture.

 inception!
 ==========